flexmonster/pivot-blazor/README.md

 ## Prerequisites

-To run a sample server with the Data Server as a DLL, you will need Microsoft .NET Core 3.1 or higher.
+To run the sample project with Blazor, you will need Microsoft .NET Core 3.1 or higher.
 [Get it here](https://dotnet.microsoft.com/download) if it's not yet installed on your machine.

 ## Installation